ndhu410421304/VRDL2019FALL-Instance-Segmentation/README.md

 * (80) Load the config file you like.
 Config files can be found at config directory.
 * (85) Load the weight.
 Can found the pretrain weight from the config file you select, or change it to the located you put if you had prepared by yourself.
 * (92) Need to modify your class count
-* Same guidline can be apply to test process, but remember to syncronize them if you are going to do them in a sequence.
+* Same guidline can be apply to test process, and remember to syncronize them if you are going to do them in a sequence.